 Now’s the Time to Feed Forward

-Soon, we'll close out another year.
-Many of us can’t wait to see 2020 in hindsight, as I discussed here.
-Before turning the page on the calendar, the CEOs and executives I work with routinely take stock of the preceding year.
+Before turning the page on a quarter or the calendar, the CEOs and executives I work with routinely take stock of the preceding period.
 Noting both successes and failures, they reflect on what’s worked and what’s been learned.
 The best leaders engage their teams in this learning exercise, incorporating input from others, including their boards.

 Certainly, reflecting on what’s happened is useful.
 Taking time to identify the good, the bad, and the ugly sets the stage to build on strengths and avoid repeating mistakes.
 It gives leaders the chance to celebrate successes and honor the efforts of their people.
 This is particularly important in a challenging year.
 (Take 2020, for example, when many of us couldn't wait to see the year in hindsight.)

 Feedback or feed forward?